Online Safety

 At Bishop Perrin CE Primary School we aim to embed online safety across the curriculum.

-Online safety is taught as part of our computing curriculum as well as being covered within our PSHE lessons.
+Online safety is taught as part of our computing curriculum and covered within PSHE lessons.
 We strive to develop the children’s understanding of the potential dangers as well as the positive aspect of using devices with online functions.
-The children are taught how to use technology safely, respectfully and responsibly as well as learning how to seek help or report concerns that they may have when using the internet.
-All the children at Bishop Perrin School sign up to an Acceptable Use Policy (AUP) which is appropriate for their age.
-They are expected to follow the guidelines whenever they are online within school, and hopefully adopt the same behaviours when using the internet at home.
-Please see below the online safety schemes of work for each year group.
+Children are taught how to use technology safely, respectfully and responsibly and they learn how to seek help or report concerns that they may have when using the internet and technology.
+All the children at Bishop Perrin School sign an Acceptable Use Policy (AUP) which is appropriate for their age.
+Children are expected to follow the guidelines whenever they are online and using devices at school, and hopefully adopt the same behaviours when using the internet at home.

 Scheme of Work Year 1